 “I’m afraid not.
 Whoever it was who killed these kids was trusted by the victims, right up until the end.
 It’s obvious.
 Michelle was found off in the brush by Briartown.
 She sure as damn wouldn’t ride with a stranger to Briartown, now would she, Oscar.”

 “No, I raised her to fear strangers, to prevent shit like this.”
-Oscar burst out in tears as Donnie pulled his face into his shoulder.
+Oscar burst into tears as Donnie pulled his face into his shoulder.

 “I still don’t know.
 Lynette?
 She seems so harmless.”

 “Very well then.”
-Phil banged a small gavel on the table he was sitting at.
+Phil banged a small.
 “We all know the drill.
 We will take a vote by show of hands whether we find Lynette Watson guilty of murder.
 If she is found guilty, she will be visited by the council and sentenced swiftly.
 So, can I see the hands for guilty?”
 Everyone in the room, except Richardson, had their hands raised.
 “Well then, that decides that.
 Lynette Watson is hereby found guilty of murder.”

 “She was seen speaking to Michelle.”
-Oscar was quiet and somber as he spoke.
-“You said it yourself.
+Oscar was quiet and somber as he spoke. “you said it yourself.
 The killer is a local.
 Ritual murders, there’s only one witch in this county.
 Her name is Lynette and you dare stand in the way of the council from carrying out justice.
 Need I remind you that you have no more power than any of us on this council?
-She was found guilty so get your shit together because we’re heading over to the harlot’s house now.”
+We are all equal in this.
+Now she was found guilty so get your shit together because we’re heading over to the harlot’s house now.”

 Lynette was in her living room watching TV when she heard a commotion outside.
-She lived in seclusion, so this alarmed her and sent her flying to the window.
-Outside her trailer were a group of people holding pitchforks, machetes and torches.
+She lived in isolation, so this alarmed her, sending the woman dashing toward the window.
+Outside her trailer were a group of people holding pitchforks, machetes, and torches.